nginx/unit-docs/source/news/2022/unit-1.28.0-released.rst

 configuration defined in :samp:`applications/my-app/processes/spare`.

-So, with Unit 1.28, you now can see your basic workload and process statistics of the Unit instance itself as well as individual applications.
+So, with Unit 1.28, you now can see your basic workload and process statistics for the Unit instance itself as well as individual applications.
 This is but a first, very important step to increased visibility for us.